 A strong presence on your social channels is the best means to showcase what it’s like to work for your company on a daily basis.
-Think about your company description and focus on promoting the same message and image across all your platforms – the aim for all is to build up a brand that is instantly memorable and instantly recognisable.
+Think about your company description and focus on promoting the same message and image across all your platforms – the aim is to build up a brand that is instantly memorable and instantly recognisable.

-Images on Instagram and videos on Youtube are a particularly effective way of providing a real insight into the everyday life and culture of your organisation, communicating the impact of your work and emphasising your core values.
+Images on Instagram and videos on YouTube are a particularly effective way of providing a real insight into the everyday life and culture of your organisation, communicating the impact of your work and emphasising your core values.
 Sharing inside stories and pictures of the team is a great way to build a more ‘real’ employer brand reputation.
 You want to quickly get across to prospective employees looking you up online that not only do you have a great product but that your company is also a great place to work.

 2. Your employees as your best advocates

 Your current employees are the golden ticket to showing off how great an employer you are – people trust what a company’s employees have to say about their employer.
 Ask your employees to write reviews about your company on platforms such as Glassdoor and encourage them to share your company’s brand message on their own social media channels.
 It goes without saying that this all depends on your employees’ work satisfaction levels being high – listen to their needs and wants and be ready to adapt accordingly to improve them.
 Happy employers are not only more likely to be more productive, but also more likely to stay on with your company.

 Remember that the Careers and About Us pages of your company website provide great opportunities to showcase your employees and their development.